 After my first two real attempts using the pressure cooker, one of you brilliant readers suggested I start using my owner’s manual, ha.
 I also decided that last night I would try making something much simpler and straight-forward, like chopped butternut squash.
 I get the 2 lb. box at Costco, I love that it’s already chopped and ready to go:

-I simply poured the contents into my pressure cooker pot and added (AFTER referring the the instruction book, thank you very much) 1 cup of water (the book said at least 1/2 cup so I doubled it to be sure).
+I simply poured the contents into my pressure cooker pot (this is the one I recommend) and added one cup of water (the book said at least 1/2 cup so I doubled it to be sure).
 After cooking it this way, I would use a little less water in the future to make it less watery.

 I also added some spices that I would normally add if I were roasted the squash in the oven: pumpkin pie spice, garlic powder, chili powder and dried oregano.
 I just stirred it all together and it looked like this:

 Three minutes later on high pressure with the quick-pressure release…ta-da!

 It smelled a-MA-zing!
 I served it alongside my leftovers from last night.
 I think some onion added to the squash would have been really good so I’m going to try that next time and include it in the recipe as an option.

 Could I achieve the same result by steaming the squash on the stove top?
 Of course, but it takes a lot longer than three minutes, that’s for sure.
 So, that concludes my first session of the basics of using the pressure cooker.